 - “I would like to see myself donning one of the senior positions in the organization contributing to technology as well as participating in business growth.
 I am hoping, I can position myself with relevant experience by then.”

 - “As a fresher, I am assuming by first five years will be a huge learning curve.
-I want to absorb much of the industry knowledge and also to sharpen my technical abilities.
-In next five years I see myself playing various roles in the team from a developer to leading a team.”
+I want to absorb much of the industry knowledge and also sharpen my technical abilities.
+In the next five years, I see myself playing various roles in the team from a developer to leading a team.”

 Think about something you consider a failure in your life, and tell me why you think it happened.